Venom: Let There Be Carnage (soundtrack)

-The soundtrack for the 2021 American superhero film Venom: Let There Be Carnage directed by Andy Serkis, featuring the Marvel Comics character Venom, the second in Sony's Spider-Man Universe and the sequel to Venom (2018), features an original score composed by Marco Beltrami and a series of songs in the film.
+Venom: Let There Be Carnage (Original Motion Picture Soundtrack) is the soundtrack for the 2021 American superhero film Venom: Let There Be Carnage directed by Andy Serkis, featuring the Marvel Comics character Venom, the second installment in Sony's Spider-Man Universe and the sequel to Venom (2018), features an original score composed by Marco Beltrami and a series of songs in the film.
 After previously writing a single for the first film, Eminem was revealed to write the song "Last One Standing", in collaboration with Skylar Grey, Polo G, and Mozzy.
 The single was released on September 30, 2021.

-Beltrami's score was released as Venom: Let There Be Carnage (Original Motion Picture Soundtrack) by Sony Classical Records in digital formats on October 1, 2021, in conjunction with the film's release.
+Beltrami's score was released by Sony Classical Records in digital formats on October 1, 2021, in conjunction with the film's release.
 It later saw a physical release on October 15, followed by a vinyl edition released on November 5.
 Beltrami claimed it as an "opportunity to stretch the compositional wings" using an ensemble orchestra to cover a lot of emotional directions, ranging from "fun buddy-themes", "gothic horror" and a "twisted love story".